Celeste (video game): Critical response

 Critics praised Celeste's depiction of anxiety and panic attacks.

 Reviewers praised Celeste's plot.
 Nintendo Life described its setting as "vibrant and fantastical", and some considered the mountain-climbing theme to be a metaphor for life's difficulties.
 Hardcore Gamer described the game's characters as "terrific" and "memorable", while others described them as "lovable" or easy to relate to.
 (Note: Supported by multiple sources: IGN, Shacknews, GameSpot, Kotaku, Hardcore Gamer, Nintendo Life, and VideoGamer.com) The dialogue overall was praised, and VideoGamer.com appreciated how it further contributed to the narrative being relatable.
 The story was considered by critics to be "heartfelt", "touching", or "heartwarming"; (Note: Supported by multiple sources: Shacknews, Polygon, Eurogamer, Paste) some felt that it was a 'timely' narrative, while others found it to be inspirational.
 Reviewers appreciated the story's reflection of the gameplay, (Note: Supported by multiple sources: GameSpot, Push Square, VideoGamer.com, IGN, and PC Gamer) though Paste said that its execution was "a little awkward", and that "Celeste definitely works better as a game than as a thought-provoking exploration of mental illness", though they otherwise appreciated the game's depiction of depression and anxiety.

-The soundtrack of Celeste was praised: Several critics considered it among the best video game soundtracks, and others appreciated how it complimented the gameplay.
+The soundtrack of Celeste was praised: Several critics considered it among the best video game soundtracks, and others appreciated how it complemented the gameplay.
 (Note: Supported by multiple sources: IGN, Ars Technica, Nintendo Life, GameSpot, Kotaku, and Nintendo World Report) IGN said that the music added an "amazing amount of life" to each area, and Kotaku wrote that "Anxiety" in particular captured "the feeling of true anxiety".
 Reviewers felt that it remained enjoyable to listen to even after extended periods of time, and praised certain aspects of the music, such as the synthesizer and piano portions.
 Critics also praised the remixes of songs present in the B-side levels.

 Celeste's art style for its cutscenes was praised in addition to its pixel art.